This post may contain affiliate links. See our affiliate disclosure.

 Ingredients

-- 16 oz cremini mushrooms, sliced
+- 16 oz cremini mushrooms sliced

-- 1 medium onion, finely diced
+- 1 small onion finely diced

 - 2-4 cloves garlic minced

-- 1 cup beef-style vegetable broth
+- 1 ½ cups beef-style vegetable broth see notes for brand recommendations

-- 1 teaspoon Dijon mustard
+- 1 tablespoon Dijon mustard

 Vegan Cashew Sour Cream

-- 3/4 cup raw cashews soaked 4+ hours
+- 3/4 cup raw cashews soaked 4+ hours or overnight

 - 1/2 cup unsweetened plain plant milk or water